 Class Hours: 18 Lecture, 6 Laboratory total.
 Designed to acquaint the student with the basic theory of operation, diagnostic and troubleshooting techniques, repair and service of automatic transmissions.
-May be repeated.
 Grade: Pass/No Pass Only.

-Diesel 076 Engine Repair
+Engine Repair

 Class Hours: 48 Lecture, 80 Laboratory total.
 This course deals with teardown, assembly, and repair of modern automotive engines.
 Students furnish hand tools and safety equipment.
 Suggested preparation: Automotive Technology 002 or 006 (may be taken concurrently.)